rehierl/node-tree-outliner/3-basic-design/5-2-sxn-associations.md

 can also be understood to be (implicitly) associated with all ancestors of that section.

-Consequently, the implicit association with all ancestor sections is used to condense the amount of associations, which would otherwise be required by the formal definitions, into a single reference per node.
+The implicit association with all ancestor sections is therefore used to condense the amount of associations into a single reference per node, which would otherwise be required by the formal definitions.
 That is, because all formal associations (formal perspective) of a node can be derived from its explicit association (practical perspective).